even4void/aliquote/content/post/python-getting-functional.md

 This time, using almost the same construct we just recreated the `nth` procedure, available in many Lisp flavors.
 The `None` default value stands for the `end=` argument in `itertools.islice`, so we are just building an infinite stream of data, starting onward at `n`.

-> With few exceptions, functional programming allows you to write more concise and efficient code. --- Julien Danjou
+> With few exceptions, functional programming allows you to write more concise and efficient code.

 What does it means exactly?
 Julien Danjou argues that a functional approach to Python programming is helpful in tems of modularity, brevity, concurrency and testability, the latter two deriving from the very first principle of FP: the input to output flow occurs without the function keeping state or modifying anything not reflected in the return value.
 In Python, [iterators](https://stackoverflow.com/q/9884132) and generators --- in which the state of the function is saved as a stack reference, while [yield](https://stackoverflow.com/q/231767) acts as a simple `return` statement --- are two of the most interesting features of the languages, in my view.
 Instead of building a whole list of items, consider using generator whenever possible since they act as lazy lists.